A dogbiz University Course

 - Presentation materials for note taking

-The Best Classes In Town is 5 live sessions.
+The Best Classes In Town is 5 modules + 1 bonus module.

 Understanding Challenges & Defining Success